crodriguez1a/ml-nano/lessons.md

 - Perceptron Algorithm

 # Decision Trees
+- Can be used for multi-class or non-binary classification
 - Recommending Apps Example
 	- Base on previous data, recommend app to download
 	- Adding nodes with traversal based on the most apparent patterns